 If you have any questions about this the best way to get hold of me is on Twitter at @daveverwer.

-Interested in learning how to develop apps for iOS?
-Check out our training courses.
+Interested in getting your team up to speed on iOS?
+Check out our in-house training course.